LiLi-Jia/ARFN/README.md

 ## Prepare
 1. Following [TomBERT](https://github.com/jefferyYu/TomBERT) section: Download tweet images and set up image path.
-2. Train a visual sentiment classification model based on the ResNet-152 network.
-This data sets is provided by [Yang J[1]](http://47.105.62.179:8081/sentiment_web/datasets/LDL.tar.gz).
+2. Train a visual sentiment classification model based on the ResNet-152.
+This datasets is provided by [Yang J[1]](http://47.105.62.179:8081/sentiment_web/datasets/LDL.tar.gz).
 3. The Object Score and IoU Score in the image are obtained using Yolov5.
 Also, the Senti_score is obtained using the pre-trained model from step 2.

 ## Run